Gail Rosen (Electrical and Computer Engineering, College of Engineering)

 We perform metagenomic analyses to elucidate the functions of symbiotic gut bacteria from ants.

 Christopher Sales (Civil, Architectural, and Environmental Engineering, College of Engineering)

 Our group analyzes chemical data and molecular biology sequences collected from natural and engineered environmental systems.
 Advances in analytical chemistry and molecular biology techniques have enabled high-throupghput production of large amounts of data that requires significant computing power to analyze.

-Ioannis Savidis (Electrical and Computer Engineering)
+Ioannis Savidis (Electrical and Computer Engineering, College of Engineering)

 Ioannis's research focus is on the improvement of high performance integrated circuits through accurate and efficient analysis and design.
 Although simulation on an entire integrated circuit containing over one billion transistors is prohibitively expensive, computing clusters are exploited to model and analyze larger circuit sub-blocks for functionality and timing.
 Through proper analysis, improvements in circuit performance are achieved while meeting the noise constraints and power requirements ofan integrated circuit.

 Ali Shokoufandeh (Computer Science, College of Computing and Informatics)

 This project focuses on graph matching problem and its applications on several real life problems in the field of pattern recognition and user association.